 Please remember to complete this section.
 The tree editor in APT shows a separate, free-format text box to provide this information.
 See JWST Cycle 1 Anonymous Proposal Review for further guidance.
 Do not add a Team Expertise and Background section within the PDF submission.
 This text will break the anonymity of the review, which would be a flagrant compliance violation and subject to disqualification of the proposal before the review-panel stage.
 STScI will not redact PDFs.

 The Cycle 1 proposal must be submitted electronically.
 The Astronomer's Proposal Tool (or APT) is the interface for all submissions for JWST.

 - A completed APT proposal form, specifying the observations, together with the Team Expertise and Background section in compliance with the guidelines for the JWST Cycle 1 Anonymous Proposal Review.

 - An attached PDF file containing the Proposal Narrative.

 Both are submitted directly from within APT.
 The PDF attachment must be prepared with the templates provided, without changing fonts or margins.
 Those proposals which do not adhere to these restrictions will be penalized in the review process; non-compliant pages will be removed and not be made available to reviewers.
 Do not change the format of any of the templates provided by STScI.
 In the table below, the page limit for the Scientific Justification refers to the limit for all text, figures, and tables for that section.
-The addition of material for the Technical Justification, the Analysis Plan section, and References must not exceed the total page limits below.
+The addition of material for the Technical Justification and the Analysis Plan section must not exceed the total page limits below.
+References do not count against the page limits.
 Proposers must include figures and tables within each appropriate section (these can be embedded within the text or included at the end of the section).
 Tables must use 12pt font, and figures should be large enough to be legible.

 Page Limit for the Scientific Justification